kareiku/misc/_guides/java.md

+---
+title: Interesting and Useful Stuff to do in Java
+layout: default
+---

-# Interesting And Useful Things Done In Java
+# Interesting and Useful Stuff to do in Java

 ## Reading Files With Key-value Pairs, Using _ResourceBundle_